aniketh0418/RAG-Application-API/README.md

 # 🔑 Environment Variables

-Create a `.env` file or set these in your environment:
+Create a `.env` file or set these in your environment (Don't change the variable values):

 ```bash
 MONGODB_URI=your_mongodb_connection_uri